pawrequest/royal-mail-click-and-drop/docs/OrdersApi.md

 # configuration.api_key_prefix['Bearer'] = 'Bearer'

 # Enter a context with an instance of the API client
-with openapi_client.ApiClient(configuration) as api_client:
+with royal_mail_click_and_drop.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-    api_instance = openapi_client.OrdersApi(api_client)
+    api_instance = royal_mail_click_and_drop.OrdersApi(api_client)
     order_identifiers = '/orders/\"ref\";1001;\"Reference%3BWith%3BSpecial%3BSymbols!\";2345/'  # str | One or several Order Identifiers or Order References separated by semicolon.
 Order Identifiers are integer numbers.
 Order References are strings - each must be percent-encoded and surrounded by double quotation marks.
 The maximum number of identifiers is 100.

     try:
         # Delete orders